bmfbp/bmfbp/build_process/esa/esa.md

 Note that a Kind includes instance variables.
 The mechanism for creating instance variables can be hidden behind the mechanisms of OO inheritance.
 If an OO language is not used, then instance variables must be explicitly allocated (on the heap).

 A netlist is a routing table.
 Each element of a netlist is a Wire.
 A Wire has one Source and multiple Destinations.
 The Source is a part/pin-name that places Events onto the wire.
 The Destinations are part/pin-names of parts that receive events placed on this wire.
-All part name are local to the ESA.
+All part names are local to the ESA.
 All pin-names are valid within the given parts (valid in their Kinds).
 A Source can be an output pin of a child part or an input pin of the parent ESA (called SELF).
 A Destination is a part-pin pair.
 An Destination can be the input pin of a child part or and output pin of SELF.
 An input pin of SELF can also be wired directly to an output pin of SELF.
 Any pin not involved in a Wire is said to be N.C.
 (No Connection).
 Events sent to N.C. pins are ignored.
 Events never come into an N.C. pin (because it is N.C.).

 Kinds are built during the definition phase, using OO inheritance plus the following methods: